HafslundEcoVannkraft/stratus-tf-github-environments/TROUBLESHOOTING.md

 # 🔧 Troubleshooting Guide

-This guide helps you resolve common issues when using the `stratus-tf-aca-gh-vending` module.
+This guide helps you resolve common issues when using the `stratus-tf-github-environments` module.

 ## 🚨 **Most Common Issues**